mruskamp/RPIEats/README.md

 # Instructions for Local Development

-## 1. Clone the Git repository to your local machine using `git clone https://github.com/mruskamp/RPIEats`.
+1. Clone the Git repository to your local machine using `git clone https://github.com/mruskamp/RPIEats`.<br>

-## 2. Download and install NodeJS from the following link: **https://nodejs.org/en/download/**
+2. Download and install NodeJS from the following link: **https://nodejs.org/en/download/**<br>

-## 3. Inside your local repository run `npm install` to download and install the necessary packages to run the website.
+3. Inside your local repository run `npm install` to download and install the necessary packages to run the website.<br>

-## 4. Edit the server endpoint in `data/endpoint.js` to the proper origin.
-This will adjust the endpoint for sending and receiving data to the server.
+4. Edit the server endpoint in `data/endpoint.js` to the proper origin.
+This will adjust the endpoint for sending and receiving data to the server.<br>

-## 4. To run the website locally in development mode, run `npm start`.
+5. To run the website locally in development mode, run `npm start`.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-The page will hot reload when editing the source code.
+The page will hot reload when editing the source code.<br>

 # Instructions for Deployment